Michael-Yuan-Trebble/UnrealEngineFlightProject/README.md

 ![Re-Equip Demo](Gifs/ReEquip-Gif.gif)

 ### Shooting
 Aircraft can shoot now and these bullets deal damage, destroy upon impact, and use impulse to traverse.
 They have a simple visual effect and aircraft have the ability to change bullets, each of which has its own data asset for stats.
+In the future I will add a visual in order to indicate lead needed to hit a target, mimicing a radar gun sight.

 ![Shooting-Demo](Gifs/Shoot-Gif.gif)